Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 1. Adjust Cable Tension

 First, check your cable tension.
 If it is high adjust the brake cable tension.
 It is important to have a well-adjusted cable.
 If it is loose, you will feel that your brakes are sluggish.
 If the cable is overly tight, your brakes will feel stiff.
-Use a barrel adjuster or a cable anchor bolt near your caliper to fine-tune the tension.
+Try using a barrel adjuster or a cable anchor bolt near your caliper to fine-tune the tension.
+I do, and it makes tension adjustment easier.

 2. Inspect The Brake Pads